 Day 5: Mount Bromo

-Mount Bromo at sunrise along with the climb up to the crater rim was ultimately the travel experienced that inspired me to take the risk and embrace my passion for travelling and start this blog.
+Mount Bromoat sunrise along with the climb up to the crater rim was ultimately the travel experience that inspired me to take the risk and embrace my passion for travelling and start this blog.

 That is how memorable visiting Mount Bromo is.